 GNAR IS ALL VOLUNTEER RUN AND DONATION BASED.
 That means that very nearly 100% of all donations go directly to the animals for vet care, spays and neuters, medicine, food and litter.
 Once in a while we may buy a ream of paper to print flyers or something for our adoption event table, but even that is usually donated by volunteers, foster homes and other donors.

-GNAR's methods are to promote and facilitate fostering, spaying, neutering, adopting, and vaccinating, and to spread out the financial burden of the big-hearted amongst all of us who want to help.
+GNAR's methods are to promote and facilitate fostering, spaying, neutering, adopting, and vaccinating, and to spread out the financial burden of the big-hearted among all of us who want to help.

 Overpopulation and lack of enforcement of spay and neuter laws in the South mean that thousands upon thousands of pets are euthanized in shelters that come from your own community.
 If each person in America took in just one animal, we could solve the problem instantly.
 The answer is fostering, adopting as opposed to buying from breeders or from people who let their own pets have litters, and spaying and neutering.
 Pets also suffer and die from lack of food, shelter, and medicine on the streets.
-Just taking them in is the first step in stopping the cycle and preventing the next generation from suffering the same fate.
+Taking them in is the first step in stopping the cycle and preventing the next generation from suffering the same fate.
 So many diseases are 100% preventable with just one $10 vaccine.
 It is a needless tragedy each time that one dies from feline leukemia, canine parvo, or kennel cough.
 Low cost vet clinics such as TCAP, Spay Neuter Network and other walk in service organizations are available throughout the Dallas Fort Worth area and people need to pass it on!